-• The federal Do-Not-Call list stops most legitimate telemarketers from contacting anyone who has put their home or personal phone number on the list.2

-- You can add your number at www.donotcall.gov. - Certain groups and organizations are not covered by the Do-Not-Call list, including: - Charities; - Religious groups; - Political groups; - Businesses that you have a previous or current relationship with (like telephone or credit card companies); - \circ Companies that you have intentionally and clearly given permission to call you; and - Other companies that are not trying to get you to buy or sell anything (like polling companies and schools). - Federal law also puts certain requirements and restrictions on telemarketers.3 - They can only call between 8:00 am and 9:00 pm. - They must tell you whether the call is for sales or for charity. - They cannot lie or mislead you.
+- The federal Do-Not-Call list stops most legitimate telemarketers from contacting anyone who has put their home or personal phone number on the list.2 - o You can add your number at www.donotcall.gov. - Certain groups and organizations are not covered by the Do-Not-Call list, including: - Charities; - o Religious groups; - o Political groups; - Businesses that you have a previous or current relationship with (like telephone or credit card companies); - o Companies that you have intentionally and clearly given permission to call you; and - Other companies that are not trying to get you to buy or sell anything (like polling companies and schools). - Federal law also puts certain requirements and restrictions on telemarketers.3 - o They can only call between 8:00 am and 9:00 pm. - o They must tell you whether the call is for sales or for charity. - o They cannot lie or mislead you.